-With the server shut down, go to the Resize tab in your server settings.
+With the server shut down, go to the Storage tab in your server settings.

 Then, free up the OS disk device from the host by clicking the Detach button.
 If you have multiple disks, leave the other devices as they are.
 When attaching the OS disk again after the password reset, it will be set correctly as the first device.

-Next, open the server settings of the temporary server and go to the Resize tab there.
+Next, open the server settings of the temporary server and go to the Storage tab there.

-Click on the Add new device button at the end of the storages list.
+Click on the Add new device button at the end of the storage list.

 When the disk has been attached successfully, boot up the server and log in over SSH with the root user of the temporary host.